-What the UV Index actually measures
+What the UV Index measures

-Sun damage is not equal-opportunity.
+Sun damage does not affect every skin type the same way.
 The Fitzpatrick scale classifies skin from I (always burns, never tans, fair and freckled) to VI (deeply pigmented, almost never burns).
 Higher melanin content offers some natural UV defense, but it does not eliminate skin cancer risk; melanomas in darker-skinned people are often diagnosed later and on less-sun-exposed sites (palms, soles, under nails), making outcomes worse.
-The practical translation:- Fitzpatrick I-II (fair, often burn): the action tier for sun protection starts one step earlier than the chart suggests.
-A "moderate" day is your "high" day.

 - Fitzpatrick III-IV (medium, sometimes burn, tan): the chart guidance applies directly.